-Step 1 – Create the driver see the appropriate data source in the Data Sources Section (If using OPC DA Skip this step)
+Step 1 – Create the driver see the appropriate data source in the Data Sources Section (If using Classic OPC or Calculations as a source skip this step)

 Step 2 – Create the source Tag.
 Refer to Configure – Tags for additional information on tag configuration.

 Step 4 – On the target tab check Enable Write to Target